 Generally speaking, the higher the license fee, the lower the compliance rate.
-Punitive fines produce a similar result; the higher the fine, the more likely a pet owner is to relinquish or abandon his pet, or simply not to reclaim it if it is impounded, regardless of whether or not a judgment can be levied against an owner.
-That is why punitive animal laws and ordinances, from Los Angeles, California to Louisville, Kentucky have resulted in lower licensing compliance rates; increased animal control enforcement costs; higher impound and pet owner relinquishment rates and lower pet-owner reclaim rates.
+Punitive fines produce a similar result: the higher the fine, the more likely a pet owner is to relinquish or abandon his pet, or simply not to reclaim it if it is impounded.
+That is why punitive animal laws and ordinances, from Los Angeles, California to Louisville, Kentucky, have resulted in lower license compliance rates; increased animal control enforcement costs; higher impound and pet owner relinquishment rates and lower pet-owner reclaim rates.
 Please see the following recent examples:

-- The City of Los Angeles which had seen their dog euthanasia rate decline by 67% between 2002 and the end of 2007 passed a punitive mandatory spay-neuter law on February 1, 2008.
+The City of Los Angeles which had seen their dog euthanasia rate decline by 67% between 2002 and the end of 2007 passed a punitive mandatory spay-neuter law on February 1, 2008.
 So far this year they have seen a 20% increase in dog intakes and a 32% increase in dog euthanasias.
+3.

-3. - In December 2006, Louisville, Kentucky passed a punitive pet ordinance that imposed a number of burdensome fees, unaltered pet license fees, expensive licenses, and punitive restrictions.
+In December 2006, Louisville, Kentucky passed a punitive pet ordinance that imposed a number of burdensome fees, unaltered pet license fees, expensive licenses, and punitive restrictions.
 This ordinance is currently the subject of a lawsuit brought by the citizens of Louisville.
 Information that was obtained from a deposition taken in that court action shows that shelter intake and euthanasia rates are up and owner reclaim rates are down for the first half of the following year.
 If the trend presented continues, the intake and euthanasia rates are on track to double the numbers from the previous year.
 4.